Coffee-IT-Development/Pincode-Android-Component/README.md

 # 📖 Usage

-To use the component as a Composable, simply add it to your code as is.
+To use the component as in a Compose project, simply add it to your code as is.
 This example showcases a simple version:

 ```
 PincodeView(